oliversalmon/imcs-demo/README.md

 * Flink Cluster and Job Manager to stream and manage state of Trades and Positions

 ```
-./deploy-stack.sh <Public IP address of master>
+./deploy-stack.sh <Public IP address of master> <deployable tagged version number>
 ```
-Note: The public IP address will be obtained from the Digital Ocean console
+Note: The public IP address will be obtained from the Digital Ocean console and the tag version will be the number without 'v'.
+For Eg v1.8 will be 1.8

 **Confirm if the applications run successfully**